-HORNBY ELITE: To be honest - Elite it is NOT!
-It looks and feels too much like a low cost version of a Fisher Price toy for me...
-Its initial release was greeted with positive anticipation but in its first few software versions, it had several significant problems.
+HORNBY ELITE: To be honest - Elite it is not!
+It looks and feels to much like a low cost version of a Fisher Price toy for me... its initial release was greeted with positive anticipation but in its first few software versions, it had significant problems.
 Giving credit where credit is due, the final versions are NMRA Compliant, and most of the quirks have been taken care of, however the basic design operating structure makes it a really difficult control system to access and use functions on, so it is to be honest simply hopeless with sound equipped locomotives.
-It's been deleted at last - A good thing!

-HORNBY E-Link and Rail-Master software:

-The price looked OK and initial reviews were, as usual from the mags, made with an eye to the ad spend, through rosy glasses, so we bought 3 (from Hattons) so we could test.
+HORNBY E-LINK and RAILMASTER: The price looked OK and the initial reviews were, as usual from the magazines, made with an eye to the advertising spend, through rosy glasses - so we bought three so we could test.
 We knew many would leap in and we'd be asked questions.

-Boxes included a power supply, the E-link box & some software...
-Simple, so surely nothing can go wrong?
+Boxes included a power supply, the E-LINK box and some software - simple.
+So surely nothing can go wrong?

-Unfortunately it could: One did not work and another had a bad CD in the box, so not a great start.
-We persisted and eventually had one working, however it was not until we found some you-tube videos that we had an easy reference for all of the little "Gotcha's" that are not covered in manuals Our conclusion: An OK introduction to "My first toe-in-the -water" for screen based control, but limited and NOT very clever.
-Being browser based too, graphics are clumsy and there are FAR better out there if computer links and on screen control is wanted.
+Unfortunately it could: One did not work and another had

+a bad CD in the box - so not a great start.
+We persisted and eventually had one working.
+However, it was not until we found some YouTube videos that we had an easy reference for all of the little "gotchas" that are not covered in the manuals.

+Our conclusion: An OK introduction to "my first toe-in-the-water" for screen-based control, but limited and not very clever.
+Being browser-based too, graphics are clumsy and there are far better out there if computer links and onscreen control is wanted.